Same sex couples

 Will you be able to save our relationship?

-In my experience I can help best if you both agree that:
+In our experience we can help best if you both agree that:

 * overall your relationship is worth trying to save